 37.16.1.4 SCS Procedure for TXSPG:

-A non-AP STA with dot11TXSPGOptionImplemented equal to true may send an SCS Request frame that contains a QoS Characteristics element whose Direction field is set to 3 (P2P Group) only if both the non-AP STA and the associated UHR AP set the TXSPG Support subfield in the UHR Capabilities element that they transmit to 1.
+A non-AP STA with dot11TXSPGOptionImplemented equal to true may send an SCS Request frame that contains a QoS Characteristics element whose Direction field is set to 2 (Direct Link) and a P2P Group Information subfield included in the QoS Characteristics element only if both the non-AP STA and the associated UHR AP set the TXSPG Support subfield in the UHR Capabilities element that they transmit to 1.
+For a particular P2P group, at most one non-AP STA that is a member of the P2P group can send the SCS request frame to the AP requesting TXOP allocation for that P2P group.
 In the SCS Request frame, the non-AP STA may identify one or more other associated non-AP STA(s) that are members of the same P2P group for which the TXOP is requested by including the AID values of the other non-AP STA(s) in the P2P STA AID List field of the transmitted QoS Characteristics element.
 The AP, if it accepts the SCS request, should facilitate the transmission of P2P frames within the P2P group on the link specified in the LinkID subfield of the Control Info field of the QoS Characteristics element with an interval that falls between the requested minimum and maximum service intervals.
-Upon acceptance of the SCS request for TXSPG, the AP shall send a TXSPG Provisioning frame to a non-AP STA whose AID12 value is listed in the P2P STA AID List field of the QoS Characteristics element in the SCS Request frame received by the AP.
-The P2P group ID value indicated in the P2P Group ID field of the P2P element in the TXSPG Provisioning frame shall be set to the same value as the P2P Group ID field in the P2P Group Information field in the QoS Characteristics element in the SCS Response frame transmitted in response to the SCS Request frame.
-Upon receiving the TXSPG Provisioning frame, the recipient non-AP STA shall send a TXSPG Provisioning Response frame to the AP indicating acceptance or rejection of the TXSPG provisioning indicated by the AP.

 9.4.2.aa2.2 UHR MAC Capabilities Information field

 TGbn editor: Please update Figure 9-aa5 (UHR MAC Capabilities Information field format) as follows (#3129):